omarnagy91/InsightMiner/README.md

 - Only accesses pages you explicitly visit
 - Makes API calls to OpenAI with your credentials
 - Allows you to clear all data at any time
+- Enables you to choose your preferred AI model for analysis
+- Allows customization of analysis prompts for specific use cases

 **Important**: For production use, implement a backend proxy to keep your OpenAI API key secure.